mrdavidgrant/tweeter/README.md

 This was forked from lighthouse-labs/tweeter, with the objective of building a simple Twitter clone using a persistent database.

 **********************
-Currently running from a local MongoDB.
-Please ensure MongoDB is up and running on the default port prior to use.
+Currently running from heroku at https://rocky-depths-69904.herokuapp.com/ Likes have been implemented, not not on a user logged in basis, as logins have not yet been implemented.
+CSS is SASS compiled.
 **********************

 ## Getting Started